php-cache/cache/src/Namespaced/README.md

 [![Monthly Downloads](https://poser.pugx.org/cache/namespaced-cache/d/monthly.png)](https://packagist.org/packages/cache/namespaced-cache)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

 This is a decorator for a PSR-6 hierarchical cache.
-It will allow you do use namespaces.
+It will allow you to use namespaces.

 It is a part of the PHP Cache organisation.
 To read about features like tagging and hierarchy support please read the shared documentation at [www.php-cache.com](http://www.php-cache.com).